kunalsarkar-bit/Eventra/README.md

 ### Access the App

-Once both servers are running, open your browser and go to:
+Once both Servers are running, open your browser and go to:
 ```
 http://localhost:3000
 ```